-If you are a Minnesota Resident holding a Minnesota Driver’s license and you get arrested for a DWI in another state, your problem is much worse than if you had been arrested in your home state.
+If you are a Minnesota Resident holding a Minnesota Driver’s license and are arrested for a DWI in another state, your problem is much worse than if you had been arrested in your home state.
 You now have two states to deal with: (1) the State where you were arrested and; (2) the State of Minnesota.

-People often ask me if they get arrested for a DWI in another state, will they also face criminal charges in Minnesota?
+People often ask me when they have been arrested for a DWI in another state, if they also face criminal charges in Minnesota?
 Fortunately, the answer is no: you can only face criminal (i.e. DWI) charges in the State where the offense occurred.
-But individuals arrested out-of-state face a second problem: The effective revocation of their license in two states.
+But Minnesota Residents arrested for a DWI in another state face a second problem: The revocation of their privilege to drive in two states.

-So Minnesota license holders arrested out-of-state face a “double-whammy” as they have to get their privilege to drive reinstated in the arresting State as well as their home State of Minnesota.
+So Minnesota license holders arrested for a DWI in another state face a “double-whammy” as they have to get their privilege to drive reinstated in the arresting State as well as their home State of Minnesota.

 Contact Minneapolis DWI Attorney F. T. Sessoms:

-If you or a loved one have been arrested for a Minnesota DWI, feel free to contact Minneapolis DWI Attorney, F. T. Sessoms at (612) 344-1505 for answers to all of your Minnesota DWI questions.
+If you or a loved one have been arrested for a Minnesota DWI, feel free to contact Minneapolis DWI Lawyer, F. T. Sessoms at (612) 344-1505 for answers to all of your Minnesota DWI questions.